 Counseling Employees About Workplace Issues

-Employment lawyers are best known for representing employees who have discrimination, retaliation and other similar claims.
+Employment lawyers are best known for representing employees who have discrimination, retaliation, and other similar claims.
 But that’s not all we do.
 Rather, a substantial portion of our work is to help employees handle workplace problems before they develop into legal disputes.
+For example, we:

-We are experienced at providing behind-the-scenes advice not just about employment contracts, but also severance agreements, non-compete agreements, non-solicitation provisions and other restrictive covenants.Guidance During Workplace Investigations
+We are experienced at providing behind-the-scenes advice not just about employment contracts, but also severance agreements, as well as with restrictive covenants such as non-compete agreements and non-solicitation provisions.Guidance During Workplace Investigations

 Our attorneys also assist employees during workplace investigations.
 For instance, we advise individuals who plan to file internal complaints about harassment and other violations of law or company policy.
 We also can help you decide whether it is in your best interests to make your complaint in the first place, and discuss the most effective way to maximize the likelihood your employer will give your concerns the attention they deserve.
 Similarly, we can help you take steps to minimize the chances that you will experience retaliation because you voiced your objection.

 Alternatively, if you have been accused of harassment or another form of misconduct at your job, we can help you prepare to be interviewed, and give you guidance on the best way to participate in the investigation.
 In some instances, we might even be able to attend your interview with you to make sure you are treated fairly and in accordance with any applicable company policies and legal requirements.Handling Difficult and Unfair Bosses

 While anti-harassment laws provide legal protection against bosses who harass their employees based on a legally-protected category, in New Jersey or New York there is not necessarily any legal protection against workplace bullies.
 Likewise, while favoritism, nepotism and cronyism do not necessarily violate the law, they are unfair and can damage your career.